Hit-and-Run Lawsuit Loans

 If the driver flees the scene

-There are different criminal penalties for drivers who flee a hit and run accident scene.
+There are different criminal penalties for drivers who flee a hit-and-run accident scene.

-Most states classify hit and run accidents as either a felony or a misdemeanor.
+Most states classify hit-and-run accidents as either a felony or a misdemeanor.

-Below are the hit and run penalties for a few states:
+Below are the hit-and-run penalties for a few states:

 California

-In California, a hit and run will be considered a misdemeanor or felony depending on the circumstances.
+In California, a hit-and-run will be considered a misdemeanor or felony, depending on the circumstances.

 Below are the misdemeanor charges:

-• No more than 3 years probation
+• No more than 3 years of probation

 • Up to 6 months in jail